Venice to Looking into LNG Bunkering

 Venice: LNG bunkering under consideration (file image/pixabay)

-The north Italian port of Venice may get an liqified natural gas (LNG) bunkering barge which would be based at the port's proposed LNG terminal.
+The north Italian port of Venice may get an liquefied natural gas (LNG) bunkering barge which would be based at the port's proposed LNG terminal.

 Two companies, towing company Rimorchiatori Riuniti Panfido and the Northern Adriatic Sea Port Authority, have joined forces to look at the possibility of having a bunker barge in the port, according to trade news provider LNG World News.